About the Invertebrate Collections

 Types, Vouchers, and Historic Collections

 The division has relatively few type specimens (<20 primary and <200 secondary types), but does serve as an important repository for tens of thousands of voucher specimens cited in the scientific literature and government reports.
-There are historically important collections from early American freshwater malacologists such as Henry Moores, Samuel P. Hildreth, William Holden, Isaac and Thomas Lea, Timothy Abbott Conrad, James Lewis, and others.
-See this page for details on historical collections present in the Mollusk Division.
+There are historically important collections from early American freshwater malacologists such as Henry Moores, Samuel P. Hildreth, William Holden, Isaac Lea, Thomas Lea, Timothy Abbott Conrad, James Lewis, and others.
+See this page for details on historic collections present in the Division.